AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/classes/ArtboardNode.md

 ▸ **removeFromParent**(): `void`

-Removes the node from its parent - for a basic ContainerNode, this is equivalent to `node.parent.children.remove(node)`.
+Removes the node from its parent - effectively deleting it, if the node is not re-added to another parent before the document is closed.

-For nodes with other slots, removes the child from whichever slot it resides in, if possible.
-Throws if the slot does not support removal.
-Also throws if node is the artwork root.
+If parent is a basic ContainerNode, this is equivalent to `node.parent.children.remove(node)`.
+For nodes with other child "slots," removes the child from whichever slot it resides in, if possible.
+Throws if the slot does not permit removal.
 No-op if node is already an orphan.

 #### Returns